Bandwidth/examples/csharp/micro-examples/upload_media_and_send/README.md

 You will need the following setup:
 * [Messaging Credentials](https://dev.bandwidth.com/guides/accountCredentials.html#messaging)
 * [Account Configured for v2 Messaging](https://support.bandwidth.com/hc/en-us/articles/360033658613-Messaging-V2-API-Account-Setup-UI-)
-* ⚠️ This script is not setup to receive callback urls.
+* ⚠️ This script is not setup to receive callbacks (IE does not expose a callback URL).
 A free service like [RequestBin](https://requestbin.com/) can be used as your application's callback URL for quick testing.
 * A phone number allocated to your location
 * A test phone number to receive the picture messages